 Hack states, “The ocean from a distance looks vast and still and yet up close reveals its waves moving and crashing.”
 Born in Frankfurt, Germany in a military hospital, Hack’s family moved twenty times throughout the US and Europe.
 The constant necessity of movement balanced with a need for stability has developed into a rich visual vocabulary for Hack’s work.
 Each “sculpted“ painting shows a new aspect of the artist’s meditative stance.

-Finally settling in Berkeley, California Hack became a regular visitor of the northern coastal town Sea Ranch.
+Finally settling in California, Hack became a regular visitor of the northern coastal town Sea Ranch.
 The Wave Series was begun there and continues to develop with “Wave: The Other Side”.
 Both Series can be interpreted as a play between ocean, landscape and pure abstraction.